divineloss/customer-database-project/README.md

 # Project Objective

-Create 10 million artificial customers using the code housed in this repo.
+Create artificial customers using the code housed in this repo.

 # Table of Contents